-The interest expense related to the above long-term debt was \$243 (2019 - \$276).
+The interest expense related to the above long-term debt was \$219 (2020 - \$243).

 One debenture was issued by The Regional Municipality of York in the name of the Town to fund the construction of a recreation complex.
-A second debenture was issued by Infrastructure Ontario in the name of the Town of Aurora to fund the Town's conversion of all streetlights to LED.
-The third debenture also issued by Infrastructure Ontario in the name of the Town of Aurora was utilized by the Town to fund its Joint Operations Centre.
+The remaing four debentures were issued by Infrastructure Ontario in the name of the Town of Aurora to fund the Town's conversion of all streetlights to LED, construction of Joint Operations Centre, construction of Hallmark Baseball Diamonds and purchase and fit-up of the Aurora Sports Dome, respectively.
 These long-term liabilities have been approved by municipal and regional by-law.
 The annual principal and interest payments required to service these liabilities are within the annual debt repayment limit prescribed by the Ministry of Municipal Affairs and Housing.